Title: The Winter Mystery (Jenny Starling Mystery #2)

 Author: Faith Martin

-This is the second book in the Jenny Starling series by Faith Martin.
+The Winter Mystery is the second book in Faith Martin’s Jenny Starling Mystery series.
 Jenny Starling is a Junoesque traveling cook.
 And wherever she goes, she seems to come across a murder or two.

 Christmas is not far away and Jenny doesn’t want to spend it alone in her tiny little room.
 She responds to an advertisement posted by one, Stanley Kelton.
 Stanley wants a cook for two weeks, after all, it is Christmas and there are a lot of delicacies to be prepared.
 Jenny jumps at the chance, who doesn’t want to spend Christmas in a farm, surrounded by snow, farm animals and people!
 As Jenny walks to the farm (the knee-deep snow makes it impossible for her to bring her van), she meets a villager who warns her of Stanley and his ‘rude behavior’.
 But it is too late to go back and the snow doesn’t seem to take a break!